DamienBaub/Stimulus-for-JavaScript/README.md

 <h2>Button</h2>

 <img width="745" alt="image" src="https://github.com/user-attachments/assets/1e07f5a7-d5c5-4ceb-a6cf-4a76dfc42adb">
-<p>Manipulate the DOM using Stimulus JS to disable the button, change the text, and play a sound.</p>
+<p>Manipulate the DOM using Stimulus to disable the button, change the text, and play a sound.</p>